anycable/docs.anycable.io/docs/deployment/fly.md

     timeout = "2s"
 ```

-- Add `REDIS_URL` obtained during the Rails application configuration to the _cable_ app:
+- If you use Redis, add `REDIS_URL` obtained during the Rails application configuration to the _cable_ app:

 ```sh
 fly secrets set REDIS_URL=<url>